-For many reasons, adults may suffer an illness, injury, or other medical condition that makes it impossible for them to work, therefore they may receive disability insurance benefits that pay for living expenses.
-They may also be eligible for Medicaid, which is a public health care program that pays for doctor’s visits, medical services, and prescription drugs.
+For many reasons, adults may suffer an illness, injury, or other medical condition that makes it impossible for them to work.
+In these situations, they may receive Social Security disability insurance benefits that help to pay for living expenses.
+They may also be eligible for Medicaid.
+Medicaid is a public health care program that pays for doctor’s visits, medical services, and prescription drugs.

-If they are eligible for Social Security spousal benefits, they will also receive this payment each month (but must apply for this).
-In many cases, the monthly amount received will not change much, and may increase depending on how long they worked, if there is a monthly pension, and how much was earned before they became disabled.
+If they are eligible for Social Security spousal benefits, they will also receive this payment each month—however, they must apply to receive this benefit.
+In many cases, the monthly benefit amount received will not change, and may increase depending on how long the individual worked.
+Other considerations include if they currently receive a monthly pension, and how much was earned toward Social Security retirement benefits before they became disabled.

-The Compassionate Allowance Rule for Disability Payments
+Compassionate Allowance Rule

-There are some other special circumstances for people who are receiving Social Security disability benefits.
-Under the “Compassionate Allowances” determination, the Social Security Administration may provide additional allowances and fast-track benefits for those who are the most disabled and meet certain medical criteria.
+There are some other, special circumstances for people who are receiving Social Security disability benefits.
+Under the Compassionate Allowances determination, the Social Security Administration may provide additional allowances and fast-track benefits for those who are the most disabled and meet certain medical criteria.
 For example, someone facing a life-threatening illness and nearing retirement age may be eligible for this determination.

 How to Qualify for Social Security Disability Benefits

 Qualifying for Social Security disability benefits depends on a few things.
 An individual must have worked for at least 10 years, and have a medical condition that is determined to be an actual disability under Social Security rules.

-If a person decides to retire early, at the age of 62, their disability payments may continue at the same time as their retirement benefits, but at a reduced rate.
+If a person decides to retire early at the age of 62, their disability payments may continue at the same time as their retirement benefits, but at a reduced rate.
 For example, if you were near retirement age and decided to retire early due to chronic health problems, you could apply for disability insurance.